-Perhaps you have applied for numerous federal positions, or maybe the idea of a career with the Interior Business Center and the federal government is a new one.
+Perhaps you have applied for numerous federal positions, or maybe the idea of a career with IBC and the federal government is a new one.
 Either way, the language and steps in applying for a federal job can be confusing.
 This FAQ section is intended to help you navigate the application and hiring process.

 How does the hiring process work?
 What can I expect from the hiring process?